Mass Rapid Transit (Singapore): Thomson–East Coast Line

 Map of the Thomson–East Coast Line, including the proposed Changi Airport extension.

-Stage 5 from Bedok South to Sungei Bedok is planned to be operational by 2026.

-The northern terminus of Woodlands North is expected to interchange with the Johor Bahru–Singapore Rapid Transit System for greater connectivity between Johor Bahru and Woodlands from the end of 2026, while Founders' Memorial station, an infill station along Stage 4, is scheduled to open in tandem with the Founders' Memorial in 2028.
-In addition, this line and Canberra MRT station were the first to use top-up kiosks (TUK) that only allows cashless payments, before extending to all MRT stations by 1 January 2024.
-Subsequently, the remaining GTM in service is being replaced by TUK-A (Accept Cash).
+Stage 5 from Bedok South to Sungei Bedok is planned to be operational in the second half of 2026.
+Founders' Memorial station, an infill station along Stage 4, is scheduled to open in tandem with its namesake development by the end of 2028.

 Line extension to Changi Airport

 An extension of the line is under construction to connect it to Changi Airport, with the line passing through Terminal 5, and eventually absorbing the existing Changi Airport branch on the East–West Line.
 With such an extension, there would be a direct connection between Changi Airport and the city.
 This extension is expected to start operating by the mid-2030s.
-Tender for tunneling works was awarded to Shanghai Tunnel Engineering Corporation, to connect the existing Changi Airport station to the future Changi Terminal 5 station.
+Tender for tunnelling works was awarded to Shanghai Tunnel Engineering Corporation, to connect the existing Changi Airport station to the future Changi Terminal 5 station.